microsoftgraph/msgraph-training-dotnet/tutorial/04-add-user-auth.md

 The Azure Identity library provides a number of `TokenCredential` classes that implement OAuth2 token flows.
 The Microsoft Graph client library uses those classes to authenticate calls to Microsoft Graph.
 In this example, we'll use the following `TokenCredential` classes.

 - `DeviceCodeCredential` implements the [device code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code) for user authentication.
 - `ClientSecretCredential` implements the [client credentials flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) for app-only authentication.
+You will use this class in the optional app-only sections.

 ## Configure Graph client for user authentication